Ticks are back, watch out for bites and the diseases they transmit to humans – breaking latest news-breakinglatest.news-Breaking Latest News

 Symptoms of babesiosis and lyme disease

 Although many people with Babesiosis are asymptomaticothers develop flu-like symptoms, including fever, chills, sweating, body aches.
 The disease can be serious or even fatal in people who have compromised immune systems or other risk factors.
-For decades the disease was extremely rare in the United States but has now become endemic in 10 Northeastern states.
+For decades, the disease was extremely rare in the United States, but it has now become endemic in 10 Northeastern states.
 According to experts, their diffusion is increasing due to the increase in temperatures and the deer population.
-Lyme disease, transmitted by the bacterium, is much more common Borrelia burgdorferi with typical symptoms such as concentric rash, fever, headache, swollen joints that can last for weeks (disease that also affected Vittoria Cabello and Justin Bieber, Bella Hadid)
+Much more common is Lyme disease, which is transmitted by the bacterium Borrelia burgdorferi with typical symptoms such as concentric rash, fever, headache, swollen joints that can last for weeks (disease that also affected Vittoria Cabello and Justin Bieber, Bella Hadid)

 The infection